 Sodding Tip: Spread a little top soil over the seams where the rolls of sod meet.
 This encourages the rolls to grow together more quickly and keeps the seams from drying out.

 September and October are the best months to control perennial broadleaf weeds such as dandelions, creeping Charlie, and clover.
 Consider removing weeds by hand and make sure to remove the entire root.
 Sometimes even a little bit remaining root will produce another weed.
+For eco-friendly ways to get rid of broadleaf weeds, check out this video.
 Another option is to spot treat weeds with an herbicide, carefully following directions.
 If you overseed your lawn in fall, most herbicides cannot be applied within 6–8 weeks.

 Once cooler fall temperatures arrive, mow your lawn at the highest setting possible on your mower until the lawn begins to go dormant.
 Once the lawn is dormant, you can drop the mowing height to 2" for northern grasses and 1" for southern grasses.